Syntactic Analysis (5LN455): Assignment 4

 Reporting: Report the LAS and LEM scores for all algorithms and combinations of arguments that you tried, and write down which algorithm you picked in the end.

 Task 4: Feature Engineering

 MaltParser processes a sentence from left to right, and at each point takes one of a small set of possible transitions.
 (Details will be presented in the lectures.)
 In order to predict the next action, MaltParser uses feature models.
 Up to now, you have been using the baseline feature model for whatever algorithm you were experimenting with.
 However, one can often do much better than that.

-This line specifies that the word lön (wage) has the grammatical gender common (COM), the grammatical number singular (Sing), is marked as indefinite (Ind), and has the grammatical case nominative (Nom).
+This line specifies that the word hemmet has the grammatical gender neuter (NEU), the grammatical number singular (SIN), is marked as definite (DEF), and has the grammatical case nominative (NOM).
 This is useful information during parsing.
-See also the file

 Note: If you are using an algorithm from the Nivre family, then you should extract the features for

 Stack.
 If you are using an algorithm from the Stack family, then you should use

 Reporting: Write down the lines that you added to the baseline feature model, and how this affected the LAS and LEM of the parser relative to the score that you got for Task 3.
 (Note that you need to retrain the parser with the new feature model in order to see changes.)

 Task 5: Error analysis